Donald Trump’s tariff chart out: India unchanged at 25%, Pakistan drops to 19%, Bangladesh to 20%. See full list - BusinessToday

 President Donald Trump has cemented a 25% tariff on Indian goods in a sweeping overhaul of U.S. reciprocal trade policy, while slashing tariffs for Pakistan and Bangladesh and unveiling a detailed matrix of new rates for dozens of countries.

-The updated tariff list, effective seven days from the executive order's issue, adjusts rates on over 80 nations and territories.
+The updated tariff list, effective seven days from the executive order's issue on July 31, adjusts rates on over 80 nations and territories.
 While India faces a steady 25% levy, Pakistan’s tariff drops from 29% to 19%, and Bangladesh’s plunges from 35% to 20%—following what officials described as a recent bilateral deal with Washington.

 “These modifications shall be effective with respect to goods entered for consumption, or withdrawn from warehouse for consumption, on or after 12:01 a.m. eastern daylight time 7 days after the date of this order,” said a White House statement.